symbol/symbol-docs/source/concepts/mosaic.rst

     :delim: ;

     Divisibility; Integer; Determines up to what decimal place the mosaic can be divided.
 Divisibility of 3 means that a mosaic can be divided into smallest parts of 0.001 mosaics.
 The divisibility must be in the range of 0 and ``6``.
     Duration; Integer; Specifies the number of confirmed blocks the mosaic is rented for.
 To create non-expiring mosaics, leave this property undefined.
+Duration is allowed to lie up to ``365`` days.
     Initial supply; Integer; Indicates the amount of mosaic in circulation.
-The initial supply must be in the range of 0 and ``9,000,000,000``.
+The total supply must be in the range of 0 and ``9,000,000,000``.
     Supply mutable; Boolean; If set to true, the mosaic supply can change at a later point.
 Otherwise, the mosaic supply remains immutable.
     Transferability; Boolean; If set to true, the mosaic can be transferred between arbitrary accounts.
 Otherwise, the mosaic can be only transferred back to the mosaic creator.